mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week2/README.md

 Another algorithm that has some momentum in the NLP community is the GloVe (global vectors for word representation) algorithm.
 This is not used as much as the Word2Vec or the skip-gram models, but it has some enthusiasts.
 Because in part of its simplicity

-- We define $$X_{ij}$$ as the number of times that a word i appears in the context of word j (close to each other)
+- We define $X_{ij}$ as the number of times that a word i appears in the context of word j (close to each other)
     - i is playing the role of t (target)
     - j is playing the role of c (context)
-- Depending on the definition of context and target words, you might have that $$X_{ij}$$ equals $$X_{ji}$$.
+- Depending on the definition of context and target words, you might have that $X_{ij}$ equals $X_{ji}$.
 And in fact, if you're defining context and target in terms of whether or not they appear within +/- 10 words of each other, then it would be a symmetric relationship (not symetric if your context was defined as the word immediately before the target word)

 > <img src="./images/w02-10-glove_word_vectors/img_2023-05-02_08-01-33.png">